 Certain instructions cause threads to become non-runnable because, for example, an input channel has no available data.
 When the data becomes available, the thread will continue from the point where it paused.
-A ready request to a thread must be received and an instruction issued rapidly in order to support a high rate of input and output.

 To achieve this, each thread has an individual ready request signal.
 The thread identifier is passed to the resource (port, channel, timer etc) and used by the resource to select the correct ready request signal.
-The assertion of this will cause the thread to be restarted, normally by re-entering it into the round-robin sequence and re-issuing the input instruction.
+The assertion of this will cause the thread to be re-started, normally by re-entering it into the round-robin sequence and re-issuing the input instruction.
 In most situations this latency is acceptable, although it results in a response time which is longer than the virtual cycle time because of the time for the re-issued instruction to pass through the pipeline.